GoogleCloudPlatform/spanner-migration-tool/web/README.md

 }
 ```

-(2) `/typemap/global` is a POST API which converts from source type map to desired spanner typemap globally (i.e, it affects all the tables).
-It takes a map from source type to spanner type in json format.
+(2) `/typemap/global` is a POST API to customize schema conversion on global level.
+The request body contains a map from source type to Spanner type in json format.

 #### Method